Frequently Asked Questions: UC Library Reprints

 What is the UC Library Reprints service?

 The UC Libraries have digitized hundreds of thousands of public domain books from our collections.
-In partnership with Hewlett-Packard, the UC Libraries are making many of these books available for purchase in reprinted editions.
+Many of these books are now available for purchase in reprinted editions.
 These reprints are made from images of the actual library books, digitally cleaned and processed for a better reading experience.

 Where can I find UC’s reprints on the web?